Getting your design right is within your reach.

 Take the time to read and understand Color Psychology.
 It will help you prevent avoidable mistakes.

-Some other colors might have a correlation in our minds to luxury, out of ordinary and extravagant.
+Some other colors might have a correlation in our minds to luxury, out-of-the-ordinary, and extravagant.
 No words are necessary.
-Sometimes the colors speak for themselves
+Sometimes the colors speak for themselves.

 "Psychology of Color"